boylesoftware/x2node-records/README.md

 * `isArray()` - Method that returns Boolean `true` if the property is an array.

 * `isMap()` - Method that returns Boolean `true` if the property is a map.

+* `keyValueType` - Read-only string property that for a map property provides scalar value type of the map keys.
+May be "string", "number", "boolean", "datetime" or "ref".

+* `keyRefTarget` - Read-only string property that provides the target record type name if the `keyValueType` is a reference.

 * `keyPropertyName` - Read-only string property that for a nested object or reference map property contains the name of the property in the nested object or the referred record type that acts as the map key.